Five Reasons Small Business Owners Should Establish a New 401(k) Plan

 You can also participate

 You are eligible to participate if you are an owner or an employee of the company that sponsor's the 401(k) plan.
-Current regulations allow plan participants to contribute up to $17,500 of their income on a pre-tax basis each year.
+Current regulations allow plan participants to contribute up to $22,500 of their income on a pre-tax basis each year.
 That means that in addition to your tax savings for offering the plan and providing matching contributions, you'll receive yet another tax savings for participating in the plan.
-This savings can be substantial – an owner in the 25% tax bracket who made the maximum contribution would have saved $4,250 in taxes in 2012.

 Under current rules, your earnings aren't taxed until you take distributions